 David Rutkowski is a Professor of Research Methods at Indiana University (IU), and also worked as a researcher for IEA in Hamburg, Germany.
 David’s research focuses on educational measurement and policy.
 He has collaborated with or consulted for national and international organizations including the US State Department, USAID, UNESCO, World Bank, IEA and the OECD.
 He is currently the editor of the IEA policy brief series, co-editor of the journal Discourse, serves on the IEA publication editorial committee and is a board member of several academic journals.
 He also co-leads a project on improving assessment literacy among teachers.

-Dr. Sabine Meinck is co-heading IEA’s Research and Analysis Unit and heading the Sampling Unit.
+Dr. Sabine Meinck is co-head of IEA’s Research and Analysis Unit and head of the Sampling Unit.
 She is responsible for the coordination and conduct of research and sampling-related activities within IEA.
 Apart from her research activities, one of her main interests relates to the dissemination of results of IEA studies to policy and practice.

 In order to conduct targeted research using existing education data from international large-scale assessments (ILSA), researchers must have a good knowledge of statistical software in order to perform preliminary analyses, subset data to the target population of interest, and finally carry out statistical analysis, taking the specifics of ILSA data into account.
 A number of such software applications exist, but many are commercial while still requiring a steep learning curve for basic functionality.
 A free software application growing in use among the research and academic community is called R and has an active user base willing to discuss and exchange ideas, as well as offer solutions to basic and difficult programming questions.
 It has been integrated with the IEA IDB Analyzer, which is a freely available software for ILSA data analysis.